www-splitcells-net/net.splitcells.network/doc/tasks.md

    1. Document the tactic regarding compatibility on "README.md".
 1. Faster update process via increment updates.
 1. Backup ~/bin/* folders during install via source control.
+1. Document why such long command names are used.
 # Ideas
 1. Consider requiring using the project specific bin folder to the PATH explicitly.
    Either by adding this step via console configuration or by executing a command.